Garrett Motion - Cash Flow Machine with 100% Upside Potential

 Valuation

 The management expects to earn from $1.7 bn to $2.1 bn free cash flow over the next 5 years.
 And these numbers are not just a random guess.
-As shown earlier, GTX is able to see a sizeable portion of their cash flows 4-5 years in advance.
+As shown earlier, GTX can see a sizeable portion of their cash flows 4-5 years in advance.

 Even if we assume the worst case ($1.7 bn), it means that GTX will be able to buy back all of its shares in the next 5 years.
 At the moment of writing their market cap equals $1.6-1.7 bn.
 In other words, it means that GTX has a whopping FCF yield of ~20%.
 And it is after investing ~$0.5 bn in the new zero-emission technologies.

 What is more, this forecast is based on quite a high estimate of BEV penetration of ~41% by 2030.
-And as CEO mentioned at Q3 earnings call:
+As the CEO mentioned at the Q3 earnings call:

 We disclosed a year ago that we are expecting that by 2030, the revenue that we were expecting on the turbo side would be at the same level as 2023.
 And this was anticipating a BEV percentage that is probably higher than what people have in their latest forecast.

-Recently, a lot of evidence comes that the actual penetration slows down.
-Let’s see what happens in Europe, US and China, which account for a majority of Garrett’s sales.
+Recently, a lot of evidence has come that the actual penetration slows down.
+Let’s see what happens in Europe, the US, and China, which account for a majority of Garrett’s sales.

-In February 2023, EU voted to ban all non-BEV cars (including hybrids) by 2035.
-But the transition does not go as smooth as expected - EV adoption is slowing down and demand is not strong (Forbes, Motorfinanceonline).
+In February 2023, the EU voted to ban all non-BEV cars (including hybrids) by 2035.
+However the transition does not go as smoothly as expected - EV adoption is slowing down and demand is not strong (Forbes, Motorfinanceonline).

 BMW CEO Oliver Zipse has called on the European Union to rethink its ambitious plan to phase out petrol and diesel cars by 2035, stating that the target is “no longer realistic.”